-10.06 Medical Clearance to Resume Duties After a Major Illness

-Following major surgery, accident, or illness, medial clearances must be obtained before a resumption of teaching duties.
-The Board may, from time to time, require of a teacher who is absent due to any personal illness or disability the submission of a written statement of intent to return to the job as soon as physically able to do so.
-Any notice shall be considered received when sent by registered letter, return receipt requested, to the teacher's last known address.
-Failure of a teacher to submit such statement within twelve (12) days of the receipt will result in termination of all rights and benefits to which such teacher would otherwise be entitled due to such absence, unless such teacher is determined to be unable physically and mentally to provide such written statement.
+10.06 Medical Clearance to Resume Duties After a Major Illness as soon as physically able to do so.
+Any notice shall be considered received when sent by registered letter, return receipt requested, to the teacher educator's last known address.
+Failure of an teacher educator to submit such statement within twelve (12) days of the receipt will result in termination of all rights and benefits to which such teacher educator would otherwise be entitled due to such absence, unless such teacher educator is determined to be unable physically and mentally to provide such written statement.